'Please continue complaining': Elon Musk takes a dig at critics of $8 Twitter Blue fee

 Elon Musk announced an $8 fee for the new Twitter Blue subscription.
 This will be the first time a Twitter user will have to pay for a verification badge.
-This new course of action by Musk has attracted a lot of criticism on the platform.
+Musk's new course of action has attracted much criticism on the platform.
 But Musk has a strong reply for all complainants.
 He asked Twitter users to "continue complaining", but the $8 fee is not going anywhere.

 In his tweet, he said, "To all complainers, please continue complaining, but it will cost $8".
 Earlier on Tuesday, Elon revealed that Twitter Blue would start charging an $8 fee from users in the US.
 He further explained the perks of the new subscription-based model.
 Musk also claimed that the pricing will be adjusted according to the purchasing power parity of the countries it will be launched in.